 The Louisiana State Museum is a statewide network of National Historic Landmarks and architecturally significant structures that house half a million artifacts that showcase Louisiana’s history and culture.

 Friends of the Cabildo is a private non-profit volunteer group that provides financial and volunteer support for the Louisiana State Museum, its projects and its properties.
 Since incorporating in 1956, the Friends of the Cabildo has grown into a large statewide membership organization, a dynamic and motivating force in broadening and supporting the aims of the Louisiana State Museum.

-The Stranger Disease was made possible by funding from the New Orleans Theatre Association, the Louisiana Endowment for the Humanities, and Friends of the Cabildo.
+The Stranger Disease was made possible by funding from the New Orleans Theatre Association, the Louisiana Endowment for the Humanities, Friends of the Cabildo, and the Puffin Foundation.